 So here’s the question.
 Will we live like it’s true that control tactics are a part of the fall?

-I know this is hard.
+This is hard.
 Oh, boy, do I know it.
 After twenty-six years of marriage, I still have an intense desire to control everything from where my husband puts his coffee cup to where he parks the car.
 I still have wrestle with myself over the smallest choices.
 But I want to be a woman who rejects the false narrative, and embrace the true story.
 Do you?
 Will you live like it’s true?